|Anclote Key, FL|

 A revolving third-order Fresnel lens was originally used in the tower to produce four, grouped white flashes every thirty seconds, displayed at a focal plane of 101 feet.
 In 1899, the signature was changed to one red flash every thirty seconds.

-Bids for building the station's two dwellings were considered excessive, so the structures were built using hired labor.
+Bids for building the station’s two keeper’s dwellings were considered excessive, so the structures were built using hired labor.
 The dwellings were painted white, with green shutters, while the iron tower was brown, with a black lantern room.
 Each dwelling was roughly square, was covered in clapboard siding, and had a chimney protruding through the center of a double hipped roof.
 The dwellings were elevated about eight feet on piers to protect them from flooding, and the roofs had an exaggerated overhang to protect the inhabitants from the sun.

 A round wooden cistern, also elevated on piers, was attached to the gutter and down spout system of each dwelling to provide water to the station.
 From the southern end of the island, a wharf extended 209 feet into the gulf.
-A boat house, with rails leading to the water, was constructed onshore, adjacent to the wharf.
-The wharf, tower, dwellings, privys, and oil house were all connected by a network of brick walkways.
+A boathouse, with rails leading to the water, was constructed onshore, adjacent to the wharf.
+The wharf, tower, dwellings, privies, and oil house were all connected by a network of brick walkways.
 A white fence, 400 feet long, five feet high, and fitted with four gates, encircled the station.

 Life at the lighthouse was tightly connected with life on the mainland at Tarpon Springs.
 The keepers frequently visited town to pick up supplies, retrieve mail, and attend church.
 Visitors to the island were not infrequent either, as town folks took advantage of the island’s pristine beaches.
-Around the beginning of the 20th century, John K. Cheyney started a commercial sponge venture in Tarpon Springs called the Anclote and Rock Island Sponge Company.
+Around the beginning of the twentieth century, John K. Cheyney started a commercial sponge venture in Tarpon Springs called the Anclote and Rock Island Sponge Company.
 John M. Cocoris, a native of Greece, was hired by Cheyney for his skill at harvesting and processing sponges.
 Cocoris sent for his brothers and an experienced diving crew from his homeland, and it wasn’t long before Tarpon Springs was known as the sponge capital of the world.
-The Grecian influence in Tarpon Springs is still clearly visible today.
+The Greek influence in Tarpon Springs is still clearly visible today.

 Thomas A. Moody served as head keeper of Anclote Key Lighthouse from 1914 to 1923.
 Besides minding the light and maintaining the station, Keeper Moody kept an active eye on activity in the surrounding waters.
 In 1919, the Lighthouse Service recognized him for the following accomplishments: rescuing two men from a capsized sloop, towing a disable sponge-divers’ boat to safety with two men aboard who were without food and water, and towing to safe anchorage a schooner that was lying six miles offshore in a disabled condition.